Saving the 'sleeping beauty' house in Maidstone, Kent.

 The Gloria and Marco Award Award is a three-month scholarship set up in memory of two talented Italian architects who died in the fire at Grenfell Tower in London.
 Giulia Pannocchia, the first Gloria e Marco scholar, reflects on her experience studying building conservation in the UK.

-The SPAB has a small, dedicated staff, but our work relies heavily on the help of volunteers.
-For National Volunteers Week, we asked some of our volunteers to share their experience.
+For National Volunteers Week, we asked some of our volunteers to share their experiences.
 Earlier this year architect Pinelopi Antoniou volunteered at our offices with our education team.
-Here she explains how she got involved.

 Every year we offer the learning opportunity of a lifetime to a group of committed young people who work protect and repair old buildings.

 Stonemason Sean Henderson, carpenter and joiner Sam Matthams, stonemason Luke O’Hanlon, and bricklayer Matthew Wilson, are the latest recruits to the SPAB's Fellowship - a unique educational scheme designed to nurture and develop the hands-on skills needed to care for old buildings.